 Wood or metal windows also experience problems because they can rot or rust if they aren’t regularly treated.
-Once rotting or rusting occurs, replacement is a necessity, as there is no way to reverse this process.
+Once rotting or rusting occurs, replacement is a necessity, as there’s no way to reverse this process.

-As a window ages, things will start to break down.
-When you find yourself constantly on the phone with a repair person or always shopping for replacement parts, it’s often more cost efficient to replace your windows entirely.
+As a window ages, components will start to break down.
+When you find yourself constantly on the phone with a repair person or always shopping for replacement parts, it’s often more cost-efficient to replace your windows entirely.
 You might also find that it’s impossible to locate replacement parts for older windows.

 4. Using Too Much Energy

-An increase in your energy bills can signal that you need replacement windows.
-As your windows start to leak, they will let more heat into your house during the summer and more cold air in during the winter.
+An increase in your energy bills can indicate that you need replacement windows.
+As your windows start to leak, they’ll let more heat into your house during summer and more cold air in during winter.
 This leads to your energy bills steadily increasing.
-Older windows are also less energy efficient than contemporary ones.
+Older windows are also less energy-efficient than contemporary ones.

-Today’s windows allow for less heat transfer, so you won’t lose heat in the winter or let heat into the house during the summer.
-By replacing old single-pane windows with modern double or triple-pane windows, you create an added barrier of insulation between your home and the elements.
+Today’s windows allow for less heat transfer, so you won’t lose heat in winter or let heat into the house during summer.
+By replacing old single-pane windows with modern double- or triple-pane windows, you create an added barrier of insulation between your home and the elements.

 A window that isn’t sealed properly could develop condensation inside the glass.
 When this occurs, you can sometimes get away with just replacing the glass, but a more likely scenario is that the entire window will have to be replaced.

 Even if you don’t see any condensation, you could have a broken seal.
-Oftentimes, moist air will leave calcium deposits on the glass.
-If you see a white film inside the glass, the seal is probably failing to do its job.
+Often, moist air will leave calcium deposits on the glass.
+If you see a white film inside the glass, the seal is probably not doing its job.

-Once you determine that it’s time to replace your windows, you will have to select a window replacement company.
-You are best off choosing a company that doesn’t send a salesperson to your home, since this is a hassle, and won’t charge you until you’re 100% satisfied with your windows.
-That way, you can be certain that you’re getting the best possible deal for your money.
+Once you decide it’s time to replace your windows, you’ll have to choose a window replacement company.
+You’re best off choosing a company that doesn’t send a salesperson to your home since this is a hassle, and won’t charge you until you’re 100% satisfied with your windows.
+That way, you can be certain you’re getting the best possible deal for your money.